Chhrone/av-frontend/src/styles/README.md

 - Keep base.css minimal - only reset and core typography
 - Put layout-related styles in layout.css
 - Component-specific styles go in components.css
-- All keyframe animations belong in animations.css
+- Functional animations (recording, loading) belong in animations.css
-- Page transitions stay in transitions.css
 - Media queries should be in responsive.css and loaded last